Suga looks beyond coronavirus pandemic, focuses on economic recovery

 “Through these measures, I hope the people will make it through this current difficult situation, and I hope they will be a stepping stone for economic recovery,” Suga said.

-He then shifted gears to elaborate on projects he is passionate about such as going carbon neutral by 2050, facilitating digitalization and lowering cell phone bills.
+He then shifted gears to elaborate on projects he is passionate about such as facilitating digitalization and lowering cell phone bills.
+He also pledged to set up a ¥2 trillion fund to spur green research and investments for achieving carbon neutrality by 2050.

-On boosting support for infertility treatment, Suga unveiled that national insurance will start covering the cost by 2022, which will also include medical care for men.
+On boosting support for infertility treatment, Suga unveiled that national insurance will start covering costs by 2022, which will also include medical care for men.
 Until then, he said, the government will remove income restrictions on receiving a subsidy and increase the maximum allotment.

-The prime minister also mentioned his diplomatic achievements so far, bringing up his first meeting with Australian Prime Minister Scott Morrison, the first foreign leader Suga met as the prime minister in person, to advance the bilateral “special strategic partnership.”
-He also mentioned a teleconference with U.S. President-elect Joe Biden to reaffirm Japan-U.S. ties and cooperation to accomplish a free and open Indo-Pacific.
+The prime minister also mentioned his diplomatic achievements so far, including his first meeting with Australian Prime Minister Scott Morrison to advance the bilateral “special strategic partnership.”
+He also mentioned a teleconference with U.S. President-elect Joe Biden where they reaffirmed Japan-U.S. ties and cooperation toward a free and open Indo-Pacific.

 “We, as a nation, are resolved to lead by pushing for unity and specific cooperation within international society, as we value multinationalism against the backdrop of uncertainty in world affairs coupled with a rise of nationalism and an introverted mindset as part of nations’ response to the pandemic,” he said.